(MY FIRST BLOG SINCE BEGINNING AN INCREDIBLE NEW LIFE …Dan)

 My wife and I know beyond doubt that the love that came into our hearts during our courtship came as a gift from God.
 We feel that even our meeting each other was in God’s plan for us.

-Another interesting discovery occurred when some friends and family members expressed surprise upon learning that my wife and I talk about our late spouse to each other.
+Another interesting discovery occurred when some friends and family members expressed surprise upon learning that my wife and I talk about our late spouses to each other.

 That kind of surprise implies that they feel once remarried, the life previously lived somehow fades into oblivion, because the widowed has now found new life with new love in it.
 Because of this new life, the remarried widowed is apparently never again sad or wistful because their late beloved is no longer here.
 Nothing could be farther from reality.